Submit a paper

 - Relevance (connection with the theme or of general interest pertaining to college education)

 - Transferability (The AQPC symposium stresses transferring findings and experiences.
-Presenters are invited to immediately indicate their means for doing so.)
+Presenters are invited to indicate ni proposal their means for doing so.)

 - Bases (explanation of the bases or pedagogical reflection underlying the experience or analysis presented)